-We will notify all teams about whether their experiment idea has been accepted for the next phase on 18 November 2021.
+We will notify all teams about whether their experiment idea has been accepted for the next phase in mid November 2022.

 In Phase 2, your team will write the program for the experiment you have proposed, and then test and submit it.
 These are the steps involved: